stvnchng/airship/README.md

 1. **Pending manual review items** — checked first.
 Unresolved rows may have incorrect tenant links or missing filter sizes.
 2. **No ShipStation data imported** — checked second.
 Without an import, tenants who already received a filter won't be excluded from the eligible count.

 Both are overridable.
-The review-items check fires first so operators can't bypass the more critical data-quality warning by seeing only the import warning.
-The gate uses `import_log` rather than inferring from ship dates — see Data Model.
+The review-items check fires first so the more critical data-quality warning can't be bypassed by triggering only the import warning.
+The gate uses `import_log` rather than inferring from ship dates (see Data Model).

 ### Export commit before CSV delivery